wengngai/NSSF_IBMs/README.md

 4. Pometia pinnata (Sapindaceae) a swamp specialist

 ## Tree life stages
-Each tree passes through two life stages: a seedling stage, where the unit of size is height (cm; log-transformed), and an adult stage, where the unit of size is DBH (cm; log-transformed.
+Each tree passes through two life stages: a seedling stage, where the unit of size is height (cm; log-transformed), and an adult stage, where the unit of size is DBH (cm; log-transformed).

 ## Vital rate and other models
 These are predictors from the top models for each vital rate, as reported in (earlier study citation here)